arahjou/Charging_farm/README.md

 This project is provided **as-is**, without any warranty or guarantee of safety, functionality, or fitness for a particular purpose.
 By using the files and instructions in this repository, you agree that **you are solely responsible for any risks, damages, or injuries** that may result from building, using, or modifying the device.

-**I do not offer any technical support or assistance** for this project.
-Use it entirely at your own risk.

 ![plot](./images/Image.jpeg)
 ## Charging Farm
 This repository contains the necessary files for 3D printing the charging unit for the **Actilumus (Condor)** device, along with instructions on how to build it.